Inventoteca/NeoDisplay/README.md

 # NeoDisplay
 This repository is a colection of displays made with NeoDigitos.
-The library for Arduino is [here](https://github.com/Inventoteca/NeoDigito)
+The NeoDigito library for Arduino is [here](https://github.com/Inventoteca/NeoDigito)

 ## NeoClock - Internet Clock, Weather & IoT Panel
 NeoClock is a clock connected to the Internet, that in addition to show time and date,